Phoenix Slip and Fall Lawyer

 The injuries that you suffered must be a direct result of the breach.
 To connect that causal chain all the way back to reimbursement, you must also be able to show that the costs that you are seeking reimbursement for are a direct result of the injuries that you suffered.

 This compensation in a premises liability case, of which a slip and fall is a subset, is paid through damages.
+Seeking assistance from a Phoenix premises liability lawyer can help ensure that the injuries and costs are correctly documented and connected to the breach.

 These damages usually come in three forms:

-• Economic Damages – Compensation for those things that have a clear financial component are called economic damages.
+• Economic Damages.
+Compensation for those things that have a clear financial component are called economic damages.
 Primarily, in a slip and fall case, they will consist of medical bills and any time missing work.
 Additionally, if either of those things is expected to continue into the future, those costs will be covered as well.

-• Non-Economic Damages – Injuries may often include psychological and emotional costs as well.
+• Non-Economic Damages.
+Injuries may often include psychological and emotional costs as well.
 There are things like pain and suffering or mental anguish, which don’t have a clear financial component because there is no direct means of addressing them with money.
 Still, they are given a financial value that is meant not to necessarily solve the issue but rather to make it easier to address because other stresses may be reduced.

-• Punitive Damages – A third category of damages is punitive damages, which serve as a deterrent or punishment for egregious behavior.
+• Punitive Damages.
+A third category of damages is punitive damages, which serve as a deterrent or punishment for egregious behavior.
 Since most slip and falls are not a result of malicious behavior, they are very rare.

 It’s worth noting that there may be additional compensation available if someone dies in a slip and fall.
 That could be a wrongful death claim, which is a little different.
 In a wrongful death claim, things like funeral and burial costs will also be covered.
+For detailed guidance, contact our Phoenix wrongful death lawyer.

 Another thing to note about damages is that the state of Arizona operates under pure comparative negligence rules.
 This could potentially limit the damages that you receive.
 Under these rules, the defendant’s side is allowed the chance to prove the elements of negligence on the part of the plaintiff.